aws-samples/amazon-honeycode-table-api-integration-sample/README.md

 ## Documentation

 An architecture diagram and instructions for using this sample code can be found here: [Amazon Honeycode Table API sample code documentation](doc/README.md)

+## Related Repository

+If you would like to extend this sample code to visualize the contact history that you exported to S3, you can refer to the related sample code in this repo: [Amazon Honeycode API QuickSight integration](https://github.com/aws-samples/amazon-honeycode-quicksight-integration-sample)

 ## Useful commands